jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-getting-started-guide.md

 - **Predefined Config**: State created by Developers at Design Time and shipped with Adaptable for first-time use.

-    Typically developers will ship an AdapTable instance with Predefined Configuration so that when their users open the application, they will see it pre-loaded with Searches, Styles, Edit Rules, Reports etc that match their needs.
+    Typically developers will create a new AdapTable instance filled with [Predefined Configuration](https://api.adaptabletools.com/interfaces/_src_adaptableoptions_adaptableoptions_.adaptableoptions.html#predefinedconfig).
+This means that when new users open the application, they will see AdapTable pre-loaded with multiple Searches, Styles, Edit Rules, Reports etc that match their needs.

     Additionally Predefined Configuration can include 'Entitlements' - stipulating which AdapTable functions users are allowed to access.